Main Bridge, USS Telesforo Trinidad (DDG-139)

 “Fuck you, Milly.”
 Mason whipped his head around to see his Master Chief not even looking up from his cup of coffee.
 He was old salt stuff, knew Wójcik-Robinson from back in First Sino, and obviously was having none of it today.

 “Benicio, I ain’t pulling your leg,” WR replied.
 “I wish I was.
-We are through the goddamn looking glass.
+We are through straight the goddamn looking glass.
 And you know, if I wanted to jerk you off—I would’ve brought sandpaper.”
 The chief snorted dismissively but said nothing.

 Mason started blinking rapidly, “This isn’t a joke?”
 He scoffed defensively, “It isn’t even possible.”
 His words were peppered by nervous looks to either side, hoping to find supportive faces.
 The rest of the wardroom was still, silent—processing.

-Jeung sighed, “Yeah, we’ll we’re here.
-No sats in the sky, even the fuckin’ stars are in the wrong place.
-We’ve got radar contacts that the super-Clippy on the Tub has ID’d as WW2-spec, and our hummers have used their AQM-205s to get us P-ID on the god-damned fuckin’ Kido Butai, Mason.”
-Jeung sternly enunciated the end of his sentence; his voice reverberated through the silent compartment.
+“The god-damned fuckin’ Kido Butai, Mason.”
+Jeung sternly enunciated the end of his sentence; his voice vibrated the walls of the deathly silent compartment.
 “The Old Lady doesn’t fuck around.
 She isn’t fucking around now.
-This is real.”
+This is real.”0

-So, that’s why astro-nav has been fucked.
+So, that’s why everything has been fucked.

 There was not a moment’s respite.
 “Yep,” Jeung answered flatly.
 For once in his life, he wasn’t smirking.
 His eyes were calm, piercing, and unflinching in their seriousness.